 How can you best translate your sports management degree into a successful career?

 The sports management degree is one piece of the puzzle, but, like in any other industry, real world experiences make the puzzle complete.
 While in school, search for internships, paid or otherwise.
 No one likes working for free, but an unpaid internship in college will give you an edge when applying for jobs after graduation.
 Remind yourself of your long-term goals.
 Those experiences will also show you what sports business careers you are not interested in.
 The people you meet through these internships will be the foundation for a professional network that you’ll develop throughout your career.

 Where should you go from here?

 The North American Society for Sports Management has a consolidated list of colleges and universities offering Bachelor’s, Master’s, and Doctoral sports management degrees.
 The links within it will take you to the sports management websites for the individual schools.
 Read background information, detailed curriculum and use contact information to learn more about each program.
 U.S. News & World Report is a well-respected organization in education research and you should take its school rankings into account.
 Once you narrow down your list of potential schools make sure it has Advanced Collegiate Schools of Business accreditation.
 AACSB recognition legitimizes the degree you seek.

 Any degree, whether it be undergrad or graduate, can be expensive so detailed, upfront research will validate your decision to obtain a sports management degree.
 It will also help make sure you choose the right school to earn it from.
-The upfront research helps avoid disappointment and saves time and money.
+The upfront research helps to avoid disappointment and saves time and money.
 It ensures the degree you earn matches your needs from the beginning.